credo-ai/credoai_lens/docs/setup.rst

 The environment.yml file is found `here <https://github.com/credo-ai/credoai_lens/blob/develop/environment.yml>`_.

-**ARM Macbook failed pip installation - use conda**
+**ARM Macbook installation troubleshooting**

-Installation sometimes fails on arm64 macbooks.
+Pip installation sometimes fails on arm64 macbooks.
 Some packages that occasionally have issues are: pandas, scipy, scikit-learn, tensorflow, transformers.
-Installing these packages with the anaconda package manager seems to be the easiest way to circumvent this issue.
+Installing these packages with the miniforge package manager seems to be the easiest way to circumvent this issue.
+Ensure you are using miniforge rather than anaconda!
+Only miniforge supports arm64 processors.
 E.g.:

 ``conda install -c conda-forge -c huggingface pandas scipy scikit-learn tensorflow transformers``